Batalin-Vilkovisky formalism in perturbative algebraic quantum field theory: Nonrenormalized time-ordered products

 Let us first consider $\BV_\reg(M)$.
 The algebra $\BV_\reg(M)$ contains also functionals of Fermionic fields (see \cite{Rej} for a detailed discussion of such objects), so some additional signs appear in the formulas used in the previous section.
 The operator $\Lap$ in the graded case is defined as:

-where $|.|$ denotes the ghost number $\#\gh$ and $\alpha$ runs through all the field configuration types of the theory, i.e. physical fields, ghosts, antighosts, etc. Time ordered products of graded functionals (i.e. elements with $\#\af=0$) can be defined with the use of formula (\ref{Tproduct}), were the functional derivatives in $\DD$ with respect to graded field configurations have to be understood as the left derivatives and corresponding sign rules appear.
+where $|.|$ denotes the ghost number $\#\gh$ and $\alpha$ runs through all the field configuration types of the theory, i.e. physical fields, ghosts, antighosts, etc. To simplify the notation we will denote the full multiplet just by $\ph$ and its components by $\ph^\al$.
+Time ordered products of graded functionals (i.e. elements with $\#\af=0$) can be defined with the use of formula (\ref{Tproduct}), were the functional derivatives in $\DD$ with respect to graded field configurations have to be understood as the left derivatives and corresponding sign rules appear.
 Time ordered products of derivations ($\#\af>0$) are defined similar to the scalar case, i.e. by means of (\ref{timeordvf}).
 The antibrackets $\{.,.\}_{\TT}$ and $\{.,.\}_{\star}$ are simply given by formulas (\ref{Delta:Tbracket}), (\ref{Delta:star:bracket}) with the graded version of $\Lap$ defined above.

 With these structures at hand we want now to discuss the gauge fixing.
 Our starting point is a classical Lagrangian, where a suitable canonical transformation was performed, so that the term of $\#\af=0$, quadratic in fields, induces a normally hyperbolic system of equations.
 This is the free part of the Lagrangian and we use it to define the free time-ordered product $\TT$.
 We denote the corresponding free action by $S_0$.
 The quantum Koszul operator associated with this action is $\{.,S_0\}_\star$.
 For details concerning the gauge fixing in the classical case we refer to \cite{FR,Barnich:1999cy}.
 Now we want to switch on the interaction.